Chinese Festivals — Celebration, Custom, and Food

-Afterwards, the month of January was established as the beginning of a new year, since when the Spring Festival has been celebrated.
+Afterward, January was established as the beginning of a new year, when the Spring Festival was celebrated.

-This biggest holiday in China lasts from the 1st to 15th of January of the Chinese Calendar.
+This biggest holiday in China lasts on the Chinese Calendar from the 1st to the 15th of January.

-23th or 24th of Dec. of the Chinese Calendar is the day to sacrifice to the Stove Fairy and eat a type of sticky candy.
+On 23rd or 24th of December in the Chinese Calendar is the day to sacrifice to the Stove Fairy and eat a type of sticky candy.

-In ancient Chinese culture, each family has a Stove Fairy, who on this day will go to the heaven and report everything happened in this family in the past year.
+In ancient Chinese culture, each family had a Stove Fairy who would go to heaven on this day and report everything that happened in this family in the past year.

-So, the worship ceremony accompanied by beautiful firecrackers is to see off deities with respect, while the sticky candy can make them feel sweet and hard to open their mouths to say anything bad.
+So, the worship ceremony accompanied by beautiful firecrackers is to see off deities with respect.
+At the same time, the sticky candy can make them feel sweet and complex to open their mouths to say anything wrong.

-24th or 25th of Dec. is to clean the entire house, while 25th to 29th of Dec. are to prepare or to shop for new clothes and food, get cut hair, etc.
+On the 24th or 25th of December, is to clean the entire house, while from the 25th to 29th are to prepare or to shop for new clothes and food, get cut hair, etc.

-On the Eve of the Spring Festival, couplets and door gods would be pasted and a big family dinner will be served.
-It is still an important custom in China that people would stay up late until 12 o’clock at night and set off firecrackers.
+On the Eve of the Spring Festival, couplets and door gods would be pasted, and a big family dinner will be served.
+It is still an essential custom in China that people would stay up late until midnight and set off firecrackers.

-A ceremony is needed to welcome the Stove Fairy back, but nowadays many Chinese people don’t do this much.
+A ceremony is needed to welcome the Stove Fairy back, but many Chinese people don’t do this much nowadays.

-On 1st of Jan of the Chinese Calendar, new years greetings would be sent to each other.
-Kids will get gift money from older generations, and people would visit important relatives and have big dinners together.
+On the 1st day of the Chinese New Year, greetings would be sent to each other.
+Kids will get gift money from older generations, and people will visit important relatives and have big dinners together.
 Married couples would be visiting the man’s parents.

-On the 2nd of Jan, married couples would visit the woman’s parents and bring some gifts, like candy or dessert, and then have dinner with them.
+On the 2nd day, married couples would visit the woman’s parents and bring gifts, like candy or dessert, and then have dinner with them.

-On the 5th or 6th of Jan, the floor would be swept, in order to send away the God of Poverty, and the market will be opened up.
+On the 5th or 6th of January, the floor would be swept to send away the God of Poverty, and the market will be opened up.
 Nowadays, most Chinese people will return to work on this day.

 Shang Yuan the Lantern Festival

-Lantern Festival (Shang Yuan) is the traditional Chinese Valentine’s day.
+Lantern Festival (Shang Yuan) is a traditional Chinese Valentine’s Day.

-In ancient China, young unmarried girls are not allowed to go out freely, except for the Lantern Festival.
-Hence, it is a perfect opportunity for single people to go out and to meet up.
+In ancient China, unmarried girls were not allowed to go out freely except for the Lantern Festival.
+Hence, it is a perfect opportunity for single people to go out and meet up.

-Beautiful lanterns, the moon and fireworks at night, together consisted of a perfect circumstance for romantic encounters.
+Beautiful lanterns, the moon, and fireworks at night together were ideal circumstances for romantic encounters.

-This holiday is on the 15th of January of the Chinese Calendar, the first full moon of the new year, when many types of lanterns will be lit to drive away the darkness and scary animals, and to pray for good luck.
+This holiday is on the 15th of January in the Chinese Calendar, the first full moon of the new year, when many types of lanterns will be lit to drive away from the darkness and scary animals and to pray for good luck.

 Glue puddling/sweet dumpling is the traditional food for this festival, while various activities and performances will be held in different places in China as well.

-Qingming was originated around 2,500 years ago, as one of the 24 Solar Terms in Chinese Traditional Calendar, which is a good time for planting.
+Qingming originated around 2,500 years ago as one of the 24 Solar Terms in the Chinese Traditional Calendar, which is a good time for planting.

-In the year 1935, it was officially decided that the 5th of April of the Gregorian Calendar will be the Tomb-weeping Day.
-Nowadays, 4th, 5th or 6th of April is the Tomb-weeping Day or Qing Ming Festival.
+In 1935, it was officially decided that the 5th of April of the Gregorian Calendar would be the Tomb-weeping Day.
+Nowadays, the 4th, 5th, or 6th of April is the Tomb-weeping Day or Qing Ming Festival.

-On this day, visiting and cleaning of ancestors’ graves, as well as holding some memorial ceremonies are important customs in Chinese culture.
+On this day, visiting and cleaning ancestors’ graves and holding memorial ceremonies are necessary customs in Chinese culture.

-Another popular activity is to go out, or take a trip to enjoy the nature, since this is the beginning of the spring.
+Another popular activity is to go out or take a trip to enjoy nature since this is the beginning of spring.

-Flying kites are favored in some places, some of them also have night kites (with some colorful small lanterns on the tail).
+Flying kites are favored in some places; some also have night kites (with some colorful small lanterns on the tail).

 When the kite is flying in the sky, people would cut the string off and let the kite go, representing that all the bad lucks would be taken away.